 By understanding the pain points of your personas in their customer journey, you can enhance their experience for a smooth and enjoyable CX.
 Accordingly, you can focus on reachability on their preferred channels of communication to provide consistent, reliable service.

 Customers today want convenience and personalization while interacting with a brand.
 According to Epsilon, 80% of customers will shop from a brand that offers personalized experiences.

 In the same way, customers prefer to choose their own journeys across multiple channels at different touch points.
-By creating an omnichannel strategy, you can ensure a consistent and unified experience in branding and information.
+By creating an omnichannel strategy using a knowledge management system, you can ensure a consistent and unified experience in branding and information.

 An omnichannel approach will help: